JakubTabor/Portfolio_Clustering/description/README.md

 * I plot my dimensionality reduced data on 3D graph

 # Next use elbow method to figure out optimal number of clusters
+* And I use Agglomerative Clustering to create those clusters, then plot their distribution on 3D graph